eliofio/PrOpRe/README.md

 6. Gradually reducing the number _N_ of retained sites, steps 4 and 5 are iterated until no atoms are retained.
 7. Finally, a complete curve of H<sub>s</sub>-H<sub>k</sub> points is drawn, ready for analysis, with the primary goal of calculating the optimal number of sites (look **[Section 6](#6---hs-hk-plotpy)**).

-For better comprehension, <a href="popo">Figure 1</a> illustrates the flux diagram representing steps 4-5-6, demonstrating that two nested for-loops are required to calculate all the H<sub>s</sub>-H<sub>k</sub> points: the outer loop iterates over the number of retained sites (N<sub>s</sub>), while the inner loop performs _M_ random mappings at a fixed number of retained sites.
+For better comprehension, <a href="#opo">Figure 1</a> illustrates the flux diagram representing steps 4-5-6, demonstrating that two nested for-loops are required to calculate all the H<sub>s</sub>-H<sub>k</sub> points: the outer loop iterates over the number of retained sites (N<sub>s</sub>), while the inner loop performs _M_ random mappings at a fixed number of retained sites.

 <div align="center">